 Multi-year guarantee annuity

 A multi-year guarantee annuity is a fixed rate deferred annuity.
 It’s single premium which means you pay a single lump sum.
 This annuity contract allows you to decide when you want to begin repayments, so you receive a guaranteed income for a set period of time of your choice.

 Modified guaranteed annuity

 A modified guaranteed annuity is an annuity contract in which the benefits are guaranteed if you hold the annuity for a specific period of time.

-Speak to an expert pension advisor about lifetime and guaranteed annuities today!
+Speak to an expert pension advisor

 A lifetime or guaranteed annuity can be an excellent pension investment option which provides you with secure regular payments for as long as you choose.
 They have given many pensioners peace of mind over their financial retirement plan and could be the right investment for you.
 However, there are many different products on the market, and they all cater to various appetites for risk and situations.